JamesDBartlett3/intel-p1-people-counter/README.md

 ## Requirements

+### Hardware

+- None

-### Hardware & Software
+### Software

 - This project MUST be run in the Udacity workspace.
 It will not work elsewhere.

 ## Run the application

-The big_red_button.sh script in the main workspace directory will install and launch everything:
-`./big_red_button.sh`
+From the main directory:

+* To launch everything, run the big_red_button.sh script:
+./big_red_button.sh

 Then use the “Open App” button to view the output.